Finance executives fret as U.S. presidential vote too close to call | Business

 "If we get a Biden victory and a split in terms of the Senate remaining with the Republicans and the Democrats in Congress, I think markets would take that probably worse," said Devan Kaloo, global head of equities at Aberdeen Standard Investments.
 Still, some young Republican finance executives said they were anticipating gathering to celebrate a Trump victory.

-Charles Kolean, a 25-year-old investment industry worker who spent months raising cash to re-elect Trump, said he had reserved a chunk of a Dallas bar where he and some 100 friends planned to toast another four years for the president, albeit wearing masks.
-"The perfect storm is coming together to make Donald Trump a two-term president."
+Charles Kolean, a 25-year-old investment industry worker who spent months raising cash to re-elect Trump, said he had reserved a section of a Dallas bar, where he and some 100 friends planned to toast another four years for the president, albeit wearing masks.
+"The perfect storm is coming together to make Donald Trump a two-term president," he said.

 - READ MORE ON: